galakin/VCounter/README.md

 - local db with latest played games

 The working progress features are:
-- personaloized middle screen menu
+- Personalized middle screen menu
-- chronological ordered old games
+- Chronological ordered old games
-- experience and energy counter
+- Experience and energy counter
+- Local games saved on firebase's firestore db

 A logical scheme af the app's route can be found at https://whimsical.com/L1jCkcVQNrxUP5zSeyNvw9, bear in mind that this is just a scheme that i use to visualize the logical app's navigation route, significant change can occur between it and the app's code